What is Musical Copyright?

 • Receive an Official Copyright Certificate.
 Valid for your lifetime plus a minimum of 50 years after.

-• Register your songs, albums, beats, lyrics, and other musical projects.
+• Register your songs, albums, compositions, beats, lyrics, music videos, artworks, and other musical projects.

 • Enjoy protection in Nigeria and 178+ other territories.